History of mathematical notation: Syncopated stage

 Archimedes is generally considered to be the greatest mathematician of antiquity and one of the greatest of all time.
 He used the method of exhaustion to calculate the area under the arc of a parabola with the summation of an infinite series, and gave a remarkably accurate approximation of pi.
 He also defined the spiral bearing his name, formulae for the volumes of surfaces of revolution, and an ingenious system for expressing very large numbers.

 Propositions 31, 32, and 33 in the ninth book of Euclid's Elements (volume 2 of the manuscript, sheets 207–208 recto.)

 The ancient Greeks made steps in the abstraction of geometry.
 Euclid's Elements (c.
 300 BC) is the earliest extant documentation of the axioms of plane geometry—though Proclus tells of an earlier axiomatisation by Hippocrates of Chios —and is one of the oldest extant Greek mathematical treatises.
 Consisting of thirteen books, it collects theorems proven by other mathematicians, supplemented by some original work.
 The document is a successful collection of definitions, postulates (axioms), propositions (theorems and constructions), and mathematical proofs of the propositions, and covers topics such as Euclidean geometry, geometric algebra, elementary number theory, and the ancient Greek version of algebraic systems.
 The first theorem given in the text, Euclid's lemma, captures a fundamental property of prime numbers.
 The text was ubiquitous in the quadrivium and was instrumental in the development of logic, mathematics, and science.
 Autolycus' On the Moving Sphere is another ancient mathematical manuscript of the time.

 The next phase of notation for algebra was syncopated algebra, in which some symbolism is used, but which does not contain all of the characteristics of symbolic algebra.
 For instance, there may be a restriction that subtraction may be used only once within one side of an equation, which is not the case with symbolic algebra.
-Syncopated algebraic expression first appeared in a series of books called Arithmetica, by Diophantus of Alexandria (3rd century AD; many lost), followed by Brahmagupta's Brahma Sphuta Siddhanta (7th century).
+Syncopated algebraic expression first appeared in a series of books called Arithmetica, by Diophantus of Alexandria (3rd century AD; many lost), followed by Brahmagupta's Brāhmasphuṭasiddhānta (7th century).